dp-rp/outlook-custom-tasks/stories.md

 ## Rule Suggestion AI

 - As an AI, I should consider any unflagged and unread emails similar to already flagged emails as potentially important and worthy of consideration when suggesting new rules.

+## Developers
+- As a developer, I need the tool to work entirely offline.
+- As a developer, I want the project to embrace open principals.
+- As a developer, I want the project to use open standards wherever possible.
+- As a developer, I want the project to use open source tools and/or libraries wherever possible.
+- As a developer, I want the project and tool to follow best practices where possible.
+- As a developer, I want the project and tool to follow the SLSA specification the best it can.